AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Enhancement on FQDN** to disable learned FQDN entry IP address caching. `API support only <https://api.aviatrix.com/?version=latest#08b34de5-450c-4fa8-9ef5-64acf0f9f7d5>`_.
 - **Enhancement on User VPN** to improve page load time by caching VPC tags.
+- **CloudN Enhancement** to support Netflow to export logs.
+- **Enhancement to Gateway page** to allow gateway AMI image name to be displayed.
+This is useful to identify if a gateway runs on older AMI image that needs replacement to newer AMI image.

 R5.4.1140 (4/21/2020)
 ======================